Pradhan Mantri Garib Kalyan Yojana (PMGKY): All you need to know

 - Under the PMGKY (food scheme) around 80 crore, people benefitted.
 Additionally, everyone will get 5 kg of wheat/rice for free of whatever they are already getting.
 The government will also provide 1 kg of a pulse of their choice to each household till November end.

 - Through the PM-KISAN scheme, farmers are receiving ₹6000 every year.
-The government now will give first installment upfront.
+The government now will give the first installment upfront.
 It is estimated that about 8.69 crore farmers are expected to benefit from this immediately.

-- In total eight parts namely farmers, MNREGA, widows, poor pensioners, divyang, women under Jan Dhan Yojana, women and households under Ujjwala scheme, self-help groups for women including those the livelihood mission, organised sector workers under EPFO, construction workers and district mineral funds will offer cash transfer through Direct Benefit Transfer (DBT).
+- In total eight parts namely farmers, MNREGA, widows, poor pensioners, divyang, women under Jan Dhan Yojana, women and households under Ujjwala scheme, self-help groups for women including those the livelihood mission, organised sector workers under EPFO, construction workers, and district mineral funds will offer cash transfer through Direct Benefit Transfer (DBT).

 - For the next three months, Divyangs, poor senior citizens, widows will get ₹1000.

 - The government has doubled collateral-free loans to ₹20 lakh to 63 lakh SHGs that help around 85 crore households.

 - Population below the poverty line that is about 8.3 crore families will get free LPG cylinders for three months.